MilagrosMarin/utah_organoids/README.md

      - Database connection
   2. Log onto the [DataJoint platform](https://works.datajoint.com/) (no installation required).
   3. In the `Notebooks` tab, run the notebooks located under `utah_organoids/notebooks/`.
         - `EXPLORE` notebooks: Explore the current pipeline architecture and results.
-Please run the `EXPLORE_pipeline_architecture.ipynb` to examine the main schemas that compound the pipeline architecture for this project.
+Please run the `EXPLORE_pipeline_architecture.ipynb` to examine the main schemas of the pipeline.
         - `CREATE` notebooks: Create new data entries, such as new experiments, parameter sets, or sessions.
 For example, you can run the `CREATE_new_clustering_paramset.ipynb` notebook to create and insert a new clustering parameter set entry to run `spykingcircus2`.

 You can find the standard operating procedures for the Utah Organoids DataJoint pipeline [here](PROCEDURE.md).
 Please refer to this document for detailed instructions on how to use the pipeline.